SaltyGoo/saltygoo.github.io/class/mu_elf.md

 _You are better than everybody ..._

 <ins>Starting Equipment</ins><br>
-A Bow and 12 Arrows, a Piece of Jewelry Doubling as a [miniature spell book](https://goblinpunch.blogspot.com/2016/09/the-perfect-languages-of-elves.html), and your choice of a Butterfly Pet, a vial emiting the light of a candle, or a musical instrument.
+A Bow and 12 Arrows, a Piece of Jewelry doubling as a [miniature spell book](https://goblinpunch.blogspot.com/2016/09/the-perfect-languages-of-elves.html), and your choice of a Butterfly Pet, a Vial of Liquid glowing like a candle, or a Musical Instrument.

 <ins>Starting Skills (+5)</ins><br>
 Your choice of Political Decorum, Fine Arts or The-Time-Before-Things-Became-Ugly.